Die Schnellboot-Seite

 With Schnepfentafel (short for Marine Dienstvorschrift 79 - MDV 79 - "Signaltafel Schnepfe") 174 four- letter codes for fighting-signals ("Destroyer from north" of "Am fighting with"), for course- and speedreports (e.g. "Heading northwest" or "Full speed"), for geographic points resp. quadrants (e.g. "Buoy 54F" or "Humber lightvessel"), for times and figures (e.g. "20 o'clock or 0 - 9) and for addresses and signatures (e.g. "F.d.S." or "C-Fltl 3.
 Gruppe") were used.
 A combined message "Northbound Convoy at 01.00 o'clock at bouy 54A" could thus be transmitted unencoded.

 For each operation one of 10 of the watersoluble pages of a Schnepfentafel was used three times and was then destroyed.
-Which page (which table) had to be used and, therefore, was permitted be taken out at sea for an operation was ordered at the pre-action-briefing.
+Which page (which table) had to be used and, therefore, was permitted to be taken out at sea for an operation was ordered at the pre-action-briefing.
 This procedure made sure, that the British Intelligence could not decipher the reports made by the F.d.S. to the boats and vice versa.

 Details of Signaltable Schnepfe can be studied in "Historischen Marinearchiv" contributed by FKpt a.D.
 Urs Heßling: